 If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ¨

-The foregoing summaries of each of the License Agreement, the Ostrander Amendment, the Wolf Agreement, the form of Restricted Stock Agreement and the Hutchins Separation Agreement, does not purport to be complete and each is qualified in its entirety by reference to the License Agreement, the Ostrander Amendment, the Wolf Agreement and the Hutchins Separation Agreement, a copy of each of which is filed as Exhibit 10.1, 10.2, 10.3, 10.4 and 10.5 to this Current Report on Form 8-K.
+The foregoing description of the SSIP does not purport to be complete and is qualified in its entirety by reference to the SSIP, a complete copy of which is incorporated herein by reference and is filed as Exhibit 10.1 to this Current Report on Form 8-K.